alexbinary/valueinput/README.md

 ## Structure

-Widget is composed of two main parts : the datatype selector and the value input elements.
+Widget is composed of two main parts : the data type selector and the value input elements.
+Data type selector is a `<select>` tag.
+Input elements are enclosed in a `<span>` with class `.valuewrapper`.
 Each data type has specific input elements :
 - string   : `<input>` tag of type `text`
 - number   : `<input>` tag of type `number`
 - boolean  : `<input>` tag of type `checkbox`
-- array    : multiple ValueInput widgets
+- array    : multiple ValueInput widgets (see DOM structure)
-- object   : multiple pair of `<input>` tag of type `text` for the labels and ValueInput widgets for the values
+- object   : multiple pair of `<input>` tag of type `text` for the labels and ValueInput widgets for the values (see DOM structure)
 - null     : no input
 - undefined: no input

 Types array an object form a recursive structure where ValueInput widgets can be nested indefinitely.

+Data type can be selected programmatically via the `setDataType` method.

 ### Collapsed and expanded

 Widget has two mode : collapsed and expanded.

 Users can only input value when widget is expanded.
-When collapsed, the datatype selector is removed and the inputs are replaced by a label that displays a textual representation of the current value.
+When collapsed, the datatype selector is removed and the input element are replaced by a label that displays a textual representation of the current value.

 A button allows users to expand or collapse the widget.